 2. Do not include your name on any of the pages of the manuscript file.
 The first page of the manuscript should include the title of the collection only.

 A. In the body of the email include your name, contact information, and submission title.
-Please include information about your previously published books: title, page count, publisher, and year of publication.
+Please include information about previously published books: title, publisher, and year of publication.
 Also include a list of acknowledgments for poems in the manuscript that have been published or are slated for publication in literary journals and/or anthologies.

 B. Attach your manuscript file to this email.
 Manuscript should include a table of contents.